srujan2000/bmp280_stm32F4/README.md

 <h3>Data Frame</h3>
 <p style="font-size:18px">
 <strong>Data Frame is 8-bit, it contains the data sent by either the master or slave.
-Each a data frame transfer happens, an acknowledge or no acknowledge bit is sent by either slave/master depending of R/W bit.</p>
+Each time a data frame transfer happens, an acknowledge or no acknowledge bit is sent by either slave/master depending of R/W bit.</p>

 <h3>Acknowledge bit</h3>
 <p style="font-size:18px">